stuart-little/raku-file-directory-bubble/README.md

 There's of course [File::Directory::Tree](https://github.com/labster/p6-file-directory-tree), but because it [deletes](https://github.com/labster/p6-file-directory-tree/blob/master/lib/File/Directory/Tree.pm) files/directories recursively using [unlink](https://docs.raku.org/routine/unlink#(IO::Path)_routine_unlink) and [rmdir](https://docs.raku.org/type/IO::Path#routine_rmdir), it's not easy to build a `--dry` option on top of it:

-If you're doing a dry run you're not actually empty-ing directories, so [rmdir](https://docs.raku.org/type/IO::Path#routine_rmdir) doesn't know what it *would* remove if you *were*..
+If you're doing a dry run you're not actually emptying directories, so [rmdir](https://docs.raku.org/type/IO::Path#routine_rmdir) doesn't know what it *would* remove if you *were*..

 Module functions
 -----------------